Excession

 Review

-Excession is the fourth novel and fifth book in the Culture series.
-It follows the reaction of the Culture and other civilizations to an “excession”: an “Outside Context Problem” that is mysterious and enormously powerful.
+Excession, by Culture series.
+It follows the reaction of the Culture and other civilizations to an “excession”: an “Outside Context Problem”—something mysterious, unpredictable, and enormously powerful.

-The best part of the novel was getting to see how the Culture works: how the minds think, communicate with each other, make decisions, retreat to “infinite fun space”, and interact with an “Outside Context Problem”.1 The worst part of the book was the human characters, who were shallow and uninteresting.
-Ulver Seich—the airhead socialite—is a slightly more interesting and better-written take on the “hot girl who sleeps her way through the narrative” trope that loves to write, such as Mellanie Rescorai in Pandora’s Star, or to a lesser extent, Kysandra Blair in The Abyss Beyond Dreams.
-Nonetheless, I dreaded the human chapters.
-Culture books are carried by their human characters, who bring scale, emotion, and stakes to the drama, and Excession’s humans fall short.
+, is the fourth novel and fifth book in theThe best part of the novel is getting to see how the Culture works: how the Minds think, communicate, make decisions, retreat to “Infinite Fun Space,” and interact with an Outside Context Problem.1 The worst part was the human characters—shallow and uninteresting.
+Ulver Seich, the airhead socialite, is a slightly more engaging and better-written take on the “hot girl who sleeps her way through the narrative” trope that loves to use, like Mellanie Rescorai in Pandora’s Star or, to a lesser extent, Kysandra Blair in The Abyss Beyond Dreams.
+Even so, I dreaded the human-focused chapters.
+Culture books rely on their human characters to bring scale, emotion, and stakes to the drama, and Excession’s humans fall short.

 Some aspects I loved:

-- The Mind IRC chats.
+The Mind IRC-style chats.

-- The glacial genocide uncovered by the Grey Area.
+The glacial genocide uncovered by the Grey Area.

-- The drone that embeds an SOS message onto an enemy ship using blast craters.
+The drone that embeds an SOS message onto an enemy ship using blast craters.

 -